 The best part is there is still tons of room for more.

-The second game changer is the battery pack that comes built in to the luggage.
-I have been in a lot of airports and slowly the major ones are coming around to having outlets everywhere but there are still a ton of airports out there where charging your phone (or ipad, or camera, or gopro) is a nightmare!
-(I'm looking at you MIA - get with the times)
+The second game changer is the battery pack that comes built-in the luggage.
+I have been in a lot of airports and slowly the major ones are coming around to having outlets everywhere but there are still a ton of airports where charging your phone (or iPad, or camera, or GoPro) is a nightmare!
+(I'm looking at you MIA - get with the times...)

 When it arrives at your house the pack is charged and ready to go.
 Before each trip I charge up my luggage overnight and then (for short trips) I leave the charger at home.
 This is because the battery pack will recharge your phone FROM DEAD a total of five times!
-Plus it comes with two usb outlets so you can charge two devices at once.
-What is the best way to make friends in an airport?
-Offer up your charger - maybe in exchange for some starbucks coffee....
+Plus it comes with two USB outlets so you can charge two devices at once.
+Want to know the best way to make friends in an airport?
+Offer up your charger - maybe in exchange for some Starbucks coffee....

-Another great little added benefit is the laundry bag that comes in the small pouch built into the side of the bag.
-I love being able to stuff clothes in there when they get gross and not having to worry about stealing a bag from the hotel or letting my sweaty clothes infect my clean clothes. (who else is a huge germaphobe - raise your hand high - I'm right there with you.)
-Plus you can use the bag to hold you belongings if you are going anywhere you are worried about sand and water.
-It is waterproof!
+Another great little-added benefit is the laundry bag that comes in the small pouch built into the side of the bag.
+I love being able to stuff clothes in there when they get gross.
+Not having to worry about stealing a bag from the hotel or letting my sweaty clothes infect my clean clothes.
+Plus, since the laundry bag is waterproof, you can use it to hold your belongings if you are going anywhere you are worried about sand and/or water.

-The hard shell on the luggage has so far held up quite well and I suggest getting it in a darker color if you want to hide scratch marks.
+The hard shell on the luggage has so far held up quite well.
+But, I do suggest getting it in a darker color if you want to hide scratch marks.

-So after a lot of details about the bag I will leave you with this...Yes I am a budget traveler, and I will try to save money in every way possible, BUT if you are a constant traveler and are looking for a bag that will help you deal with the stress of the airport then just get it.
-It is invaluable when it comes to packing a ton of stuff and charging on the go.
-Plus at a $225 it is an excellent price point for this nice a piece of luggage.
+So after a lot of details about the bag, I will leave you with this: Yes, I am a budget traveler, and I will try to save money in every way possible, BUT if you are a constant traveler and are looking for a bag that will help you deal with the stress of the airport then just get it.
+It's an invaluable asset when it comes to packing a ton of stuff and charging on the go.
+Plus at a $225 it is an excellent price point for 'smart' luggage.